cocoxu/CS7650_fall2022/about.md

 (**For students on the wait list:** we don’t have any additional information on whether you will be able to enroll in the course, but if you plan to take the class, please complete and submit Problem Set 0 by the due time (late penalty will apply if submitted later).
 If you get off the wait list, you will be automatically added to Gradescope after about a day.
 You can also post a message on [Piazza](https://piazza.com/class/l6vgipz0vsm1kk) to get the access code to Gradescope.
 If you cannot access Gradescope by the due date, please email your submission to the instructor.)

 ## No Auditing

 Due to the large demand for this class, we will not be allowing audits or pass/fail.
 Letter grades only.
 This is to make sure students who want to take the class for credit can.
-Students (either letter-grade or pass/fail or audit) all must obtain at least 50% grades to pass the class.
+All students must obtain at least 50% grades to pass the class.

 ## Assignments / Grading